Minimal Piecewise Linear Cones in $\mathbb{R}^{4}$: Introduction

 \section{Introduction}

-Note that after this work was essentially completed we learned that the main result was announced by K. Brakke in a 1993 pre-print\cite{BrakkePrePrint}, but we have not been able to find this pre-print in the available literature.\\
+Note that after this work was essentially completed we learned that the main result was known and communicated by K. Brakke in 1993.
+While we have seen a reference to this manuscript we have not found it anywhere in the available literature or through personal correspondence.\\

 In her 1976 analysis of the singularities of of two-dimensional $M(\epsilon,\delta)$ sets in $\mathbb{R}^3$ Jean Taylor classified all possible tangent cones at these singularities.
-These minimizing cones were $\R^2$, the cartesian product of $\R$ and three half-lines meeting at $120^{\circ}$ angles (the Y-singularity), and the cone over the 1-skeleton of a regular tetrahedron (the T-singularity).\\
+These minimal cones were $\R^2$, the cartesian product of $\R$ and three half-lines meeting at $120^{\circ}$ angles (the $\mathbb{Y}$-singularity), and the cone over the 1-skeleton of a regular tetrahedron (the $\mathbb{T}$-singularity).\\

-An ambitious goal, one that lies beyond our grasp, would be a similar complete analysis for three-dimensional minimal sets in $\R^4$, specifically classifying the minimizing cones.
+An ambitious goal, one that lies beyond our grasp, would be a similar complete analysis for three-dimensional minimal sets in $\R^4$, specifically classifying the minimal cones.
 The analogous strategy to that used to classify candidates in lower dimensions is to consider their intersections with $S^3$.
-From either the monotonicity lemma for minimal sets \cite{Taylor76} or direct calculation we can see that the tangent cones at each point of this intersection must be minimizing.
-The classification of the minimizing two dimensional cones tells us the singular points of this intersection are either the Y-singularity or the T-singularity.
-An argument of from \cite{Fleming1962} then tells us that the regular points must be minimizing w.r.t. $S^3$ away from the singular set. \\
+From either the monotonicity lemma for minimal sets \cite{Taylor76} or direct calculation we can see that the tangent cones at each point of this intersection must be minimal.
+The classification of the minimal two dimensional cones tells us the singular points of this intersection are either the $\mathbb{Y}$-singularity or the $\mathbb{T}$-singularity.
+An argument of from \cite{Fleming1962} then tells us that the regular points must be locally minimal w.r.t. $S^3$ away from the singular set. \\

-Considering all candidates in this usual manner would call for classifying all minimal surfaces in $S^3$ admitting Y-type and T-type singularities.
+Considering all candidates in this usual manner would call for classifying all minimal surfaces in $S^3$ admitting $\mathbb{Y}$-type and $\mathbb{T}$-type singularities.
 This is too tall an order since even regular minimal surfaces in $S^3$ are as of yet unclassified.
 Restricting ourselves to piecewise linear cones in $\R^4$ we have a much more tenable problem.
-Note that this restriction arises for free in $R^3$ since sections of great circles correspond to sections of planes.
+Note that this restriction arises for free in $\R^3$ since sections of great circles in $S^2$ correspond to sections of planes. \\